Nathaniel Rothschild, 5th Baron Rothschild: Personal life

 Rothschild and his then-girlfriend, Annabelle Neilson, a socialite and fashion model,—the younger daughter to Maxwell Frederick "Max" Neilson, an investment and property advisor, and his Italian noble wife, Marchesa Elizabetta Maria "Elizabeth" (née Campus [Di] Santinelli), an interior designer—eloped to Las Vegas, Nevada, on 13 November 1995.
 The couple had been in a relationship since 1991.
 They first met on a beach in Bali, Indonesia.
 The couple legally separated, at Neilson's request, in 1997, after less than two years of marriage, and their divorce was finalised in 1998, after less than three years of marriage.
 (Note: Most sources incorrectly report the Rothschild–Neilson marriage to have been between 1994 and 1997.)

 Neilson later told the Daily Mail: "Nat and I had been together for four years and I was 26 when I married him.
 He first asked me to marry him half an hour after we met and then every day afterwards.
 Finally, we decided to do it."
 In 2014, he said: "I find it bizarre that I'm still linked with someone I was involved with literally 20 years ago.
-On 12 July 2018, Rothschild's 47th birthday, his ex-wife died from a heart attack at her home in Chelsea, London.
-She was 49.
+On 12 July 2018, Rothschild's 47th birthday, his ex-wife died aged 49 from a heart attack at her home in Chelsea, London.
 He did not attend her funeral, which took place at St Paul's Church, Knightsbridge on 27 July 2018.

 The Irish-bred British-trained Thoroughbred racehorse, Nathaniel (foaled 24 April 2008), winner of the 2011 King George VI and Queen Elizabeth Stakes, was bred and owned by his mother, and is named after Rothschild.